One weekend in Maia Portugal: tips on doing, seeing, staying, and eating

 Museu de História e Etnologia da Terra da Maia

 Plenty of cultural tourists will choose landmarks and monuments over hours inside a museum unless it’s a must-see place in the destination.
-Well, when it comes to museums I’m a bit of a geek, so I make my point to include some very local ones in my itinerary.
+When it comes to museums, I’m a bit of a geek, so I make my point to include some very local ones in my itinerary.

 But here’s the twist.
 There’s nothing of the typical museum atmosphere at the Museu de História e Etnologia da Terra da Maia.
 The way Liliana passionately talked about the history and the culture of her adoptive hometown had us hanging on her every word for a good chunk of the afternoon.

-She also has this “crazy” idea that going to museums should be a sensorial experience, not a don’t-touch-don’t-be-loud torture some people tend to impose on kids.
+She also has this “crazy” idea that going to museums should be a sensory experience.
+Not don’t-touch-don’t-be-loud torture some people tend to impose on kids.